struggling to stand up after sitting

 • Stay engaged: Socialize, participate in activities you enjoy, and avoid isolation.

 Early intervention is key to preventing muscle weakness and its associated risks.
-By paying attention to your body's signals and taking proactive steps, you can maintain your strength, and independence, and enjoy an active life well into your golden years.
+By paying attention to your body's signals and taking proactive steps, you can maintain your strength and independence and enjoy an active life well into your golden years.

 Remember: